-Do you want the best out of your solar panel system?
-Well, it’s no rocket science.
-The first step is to choose between the two solar panels – monocrystalline and polycrystalline.
+The first step is to choose between the two solar panels – monocrystalline (mono) and polycrystalline (poly).

 In this article, you will learn some key differences between monocrystalline and polycrystalline solar panels.
 Then, you can easily decide which one is best for your project.

 |Uniform black appearance

 |Blue, speckled appearance